CITRIX: Owning the Legitimate Backdoor

 DriverNameWin32=PDCOMPN.DLL

-I was intrigued by Ian’s script, so I decided to write my own.
-However, I wasn’t very keen on re-hacking citrix so I through I would go the easy way - reusable components.
-A few minutes on the Citrix’ website were enough to get started.
-I ended up with the following script.
-Keep in mind that you need to have a copy of the Citrix client:
+I was intrigued by Ian's script, so I decided to write my own.
+However, I wasn't very keen on re-reversing citrix so I through I would go the easy way - reusable components.
+A few minutes on the Citrix' website were enough to get me started.
+I ended up with the following [script](/files/2007/10/enum.js).
+Keep in mind that you need to have a copy of the Citrix client in order to get it going:

 I don’t know which script is better.
 Ian’s implementation seams to be cross-platformed and quite transparent for the user but it works only for UDP, while my approach works only on Windows and it requires a bit of understanding the architecture but it supports all possible ways Citrix can establish connections, and it can enumerate the Citrix servers and farms as well.
 Here is a demonstration of how you can use it:

-require authentication while, Calc does not.
-Amazing.
-With pretty much the same success, attackers can hack into these services I talked about earlier.
-Believe me, these are hardcore application managed by big organizations.
+Ok, it is lame but with pretty much the same success, attackers can hack into quite sensitive services.
 It is unbelievable to me to find out that pretty much anyone can tap into huge organization with a few dirty Citrix tricks.
+And here are some stats:

 pdp, awesome demonstrations and code.
 I’m sure those new to these attack vectors will love it.